 3: An internal SSD and an external hard drive

 This is the cheapest and easiest solution, but it’s also the slowest and rather unwieldy.
-Install an SSD into your laptop, put Windows, your programs, and your frequently-used data files there.
+Install an SSD into your laptop (see our roundup of the best SSDs), and put Windows, your programs, and your frequently used data files there.

-Then put everything else on an external hard drive.
+Then put everything else on an external hard drive (see our roundup of best external drives).

 Don’t even consider this unless your laptop has a USB 3.0 port, and make sure you have a USB 3.0 drive, as well.
 USB 2.0 is painfully slow for this sort of work.